By Lynn Ockersz

 Deva Aditya was equally emphatic that local banks do not usually help in promoting risk-taking business entrepreneurship in this country.
 ‘If you formulate an innovative business idea and ask your local bank for a loan to start-up, you are usually asked for your house as collateral.’
 This is a disincentive to the launching of innovative business ventures with interesting possibilities.
 How does business prosper in these conditions, he questioned.

 On the other hand, the US remains the world’s number one inventor and business innovator.
 Since World War Two the most momentous inventions, including those in the ITC field, have come from the US.
 These have helped in transforming lives the world over.
 If an inventor or a business entrepreneur approaches a US bank with a feasible idea or a business plan of promise, the banker’s usual response is: ‘Wow!
 How much do you want?’
 This ought to be the spirit among all relevant business development quarters in Sri Lanka too.
 ‘Wow!
 How much do you want?
-This should be the key question on the lips of these sections, to a good business idea, Deva Aditya pointed out.
+This should be the key question on the lips of these sections, to a good business idea, To learn some of these smart business ideas, here you can learn more about how team building in escape rooms encourages team members to support one another.

 Extracts of interview: